tekknolagi/tekknolagi.github.com/_posts/2025-12-24-toy-load-store.md

 See the [full code](https://github.com/tekknolagi/tekknolagi.github.com/blob/74aad4d26d166f9bc847bafcd503378d78d294ee/loadstore.py).

 Thanks for reading the text version of the video that CF and I made a while back.
 Now you know how to do load/store elimination on traces.
+For a full compiler that has other operations, you will need to model their effects/potential heap writes in your optimizer... perhaps even using the `AbstractHeap` machinery we have here.
+For example, a function call probably writes to all heaps and therefore clears `compile_time_heap`.

 I think this does not need too much extra work to get it going on full CFGs; a block is pretty much the same as a trace, so you can do a block-local version